 Try to avoid any loud or sudden movements in the first introduction like big hugs, especially if your pup can spook easy.
 If your child is going to approach the dog, try to encourage your dog to meet them halfway so they can greet the child on their own terms.

 Some dogs can get very excited at the sight and smell of treats so perhaps avoid giving children treats to give to dogs at a first introduction, as they could snatch or nip at their fingers.

 Never leave a child alone with a dog

-Even the most well behaved dogs should not be left alone with children.
-Fur can be pulled, a leg can be stepped on or a pooch can be surprised, so therefore it’s always recommended that an adult is always present to supervise and keep a watchful eye.
+Even the most well behaved dogs should never be left alone with children.
+Fur can be pulled, a leg can be stepped on or a pooch can be surprised, so therefore it’s always recommended that an adult is present to supervise and keep a watchful eye.

 We hope these top tips help with your first introductions.
 If you have any concerns or questions try speak to your local vet or the 24/7 Vet Line.

 This article is for information only, and should never replace any advice, diagnosis or treatment from your veterinary surgeon.
 Always contact your local vet or out of hours vet without delay if you have any concerns about your dog.

 Want to hear about a different kind of dog care that both you and your dog will love?

 Or perhaps you’re a dog lover who can’t have one of your own right now?